Action for Change

 If you’re a young member and want to make your mark through social action, this opportunity is for you – and you don’t need any experience to get started!

-Action for Change recruitment has already happened in North East England, London and the South East (LaSER) and Scotland.
+Action for Change recruitment has already happened in the Midlands, North West England, North East England, London and the South East (LaSER) and Scotland.
 If you're elsewhere, we can let you know when Action for Change is coming to you.

 What you'll do